freiheit-com/kuberpult/docs/database.md

 It measures 0 if there are currently no failures, and 1 if there are.

 This metric is allways written, even if there is nothing for kuberpult to push.
-In case kuberpult has nothing to push this metric writes 0.
+In case kuberpult has nothing to push this metric writes 0 every `manifestRepoExport.eslProcessingIdleTimeSeconds` seconds.

 #### Monitoring Processing Delay